 Hurricane damage inspections are performed by EMA Staff engineers.
-In case of natural disasters including hurricane damage & water damage, flood damage, roof damage by storm, wind and hail, foundation scouring and damage and structural damage, a quick and coordinated recovery is key.
-Not only is the safety and well being of our loved ones at stake but the welfare of society depends critically on the resilience of its business community to natural disasters.
+In case of natural disasters including hurricane damage & water damage, flood damage, roof damage by a storm, wind and hail, foundation scouring and damage, and structural damage, a quick and coordinated recovery is key.
+Not only is the safety and well-being of our loved ones at stake but the welfare of society depends critically on the resilience of its business community to natural disasters.

 Structural damage assessment

 Roof damage reports